-Tufts plays a crucial role in helping the world adapt to a changing planet while tackling such challenging issues as climate change and resource depletion.
-Our goal is to be leaders in the responsible stewardship of the physical environment by cultivating knowledge in our students and faculty of sustainable issues and solutions across disciplines.
+Tufts plays a crucial role in helping the world adapt to a changing planet while tackling such challenging issues as climate change, resource depletion, and environmental injustice.

-From campus operations to the classroom, sustainability at Tufts is a collective effort spanning departments, offices, and all of our campuses in Boston, Grafton, and Medford/Somerville.
+From campus operations to the classroom and research labs, sustainability at Tufts is a collective effort spanning departments and offices on all of our campuses in Boston, Grafton, and Medford/Somerville.

 The Office of Sustainability serves three main functions: